 - have greater success with making friends and are more able to manage conflict with peers

 - are more able to cope when upset or angry

 - have fewer mental health and substance abuse difficulties

 - Emotional Intelligence may be a better predictor of academic and career success than IQ.

-headspace Greensborough are currently running TINT courses FREE within the Nillumbik, Banyule and Whittlesea areas.
-To register to attend a course, contact headspace Greensborough on 9433 7200.
+headspace Greensborough periodically running TINT courses FREE within the Nillumbik, Banyule and Whittlesea areas based on registration of interest.
+To register your interest email us at email@example.com

 How do I make a referral?